 New Web Science Institute to explore how the Web will shape our future

-The University of Southampton officially launches its new Web Science Institute on Thursday 12 June to investigate how the World Wide Web is changing the world and the world is changing the Web.
+The University of Southampton is launching the new Web Science Institute today (11 November) to investigate how the World Wide Web is changing the world and the world is changing the Web.

 - focusing on interdisciplinary collaborations and partnerships;